chokobole/felicia/README.md

 ### For Windows developers

 For only window developers, you have to do more.
 You have to download llvm from [llvm.org](http://llvm.org/builds/) also.
 Because you need `clang-cl` for compiler.
-And then to change default compiler for bazel, you have to set `USE_CLANG_CL` to `1` and `BAZEL_LLVM` to `/path/to/llvm`.
+And then to change default compiler for bazel, you have to set `USE_CLANG_CL` to `1` and `BAZEL_LLVM` to `/path/to/llvm` if you install llvm at not regular location.
 This feature is a quite new, so you need a recent released one.
 We tested on `0.20.0`.

 ## How to build